wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 Configuration of Wazuh dashboard
 --------------------------------

-The configuration stored as saved object depends on some settings defined in the configuration file of Wazuh dashboard.

 wazuh_core.configuration.encryption_key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Define a key to encrypt some data values of the configuration saved object.
+Define a key to encrypt some sensitive data stored in the configuration saved object.

 +--------------------+----------------------------+
 | **Default value**  | secretencryptionkey!       |